 For the firecracker sauce:

 - Buffalo sauce.
 This gives the firecracker sauce a creamy, buttery base and its signature hot and spicy flavor.
+I find Frank’s sauce to be a classic, but any brand will work.

 - Brown sugar.
 The sweetness helps balance the heat.
+I’ve also used coconut sugar and white sugar.

 - Soy sauce.
 Or use tamari if you’re gluten-free.